jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/frontend/accordions.md

 #### Desktop Version
-In Fcs country view, accordions are displayed as in the image.
-3 Accordions are placed in the left and 4 accordions are placed to the right.
+In Fcs country view, accordions are displayed as in the image below.
+Three Accordions are placed in the left and four accordions are placed to the right.

 ![Accordion Fcs](./assets/AccordionsFcs.png)